---

 Investors value clarity and precision.
 Tailored pitch decks featuring data-driven visuals are essential for capturing their attention.
 These decks should highlight key metrics, such as projected ROI, market share, and competitive advantages.

-For instance, OpenAI’s $40B funding round showcased its valuation growth and expanded compute capacity, supported by strategic partnerships with Microsoft and SoftBank.
-This example illustrates how presenting compelling data can secure large-scale investments.
+OpenAI’s $40B round illustrates how presenting compelling data can secure large-scale investments.
+The round showcased its valuation growth and expanded compute capacity, supported by strategic partnerships with Microsoft and SoftBank.

 Collaborations with established entities can significantly boost investor confidence.
-The Anthropic-Salesforce Partnership is a prime example of how corporate venture partnerships can unlock new opportunities.
-Salesforce Ventures’ strategic investment enabled Anthropic to access enterprise clients and integrate products seamlessly.
+The Anthropic-Salesforce Partnership shows how corporate venture partnerships can open new opportunities.
+Salesforce Ventures’ strategic investment enabled Anthropic to access enterprise clients and integrate products.
+For founders, the lesson is sequencing: lock one anchor partner before the round opens.
+That partner becomes social proof every subsequent investor reads.

 Effective outreach doesn’t end with the pitch.
 Following up is crucial for maintaining investor interest and addressing their concerns.
 To dive deeper into post-pitch strategies, check out **follow up after AI pitch**, which provides a clear view of effective post-pitch strategies, adding depth to your examination of investor engagement initiatives.

-- Batch in waves: Reach out to a key batch of 15–25 investors per wave, using a tracked system for logging responses and keeping up follow-ups.
+- **Batch in waves:** Reach out to a key batch of 15–25 investors per wave to reach capital efficiently, using a tracked system for logging responses and keeping up follow-ups.

 - **Nurture, Don’t Spam:** Follow up if no reply after a week; never send more than 3 total cold messages to the same person without a response.